Cannabis plant with a dense bud in a controlled indoor grow room with white lighting.

 Close-up of a cannabis plant covered with glistening trichomes, with dew droplets on the leaves.

-What are trichomes on cannabis?
+What are the main cannabis trichomes stages?

 Featured Strains